Research Experiences for Teachers in Physics

 The application website link and deadline is found on the home page of this website.
 Letters of recommendation are uploaded via the application website.
 We will notify you of acceptance approximately a week after the application deadline.

 Period of Program

-The program runs the same length of time as the REU program, from June 10, 2019 - August 16, 2019.
-Although we recognize that some teachers might have scheduling conflicts due to their districts’ academic schedule, it has been our observation that teachers have the best experience if they can participate in the program for the full ten weeks.
-However, we can be flexible with start or end times if necessary to accommodate individual circumstances, provided that the modified schedule works for your selected Research Advisor as well.
+The RET program runs for 10 weeks during the same time period as the REU program; see the home page for specific dates.
+Although we recognize that some teachers might have scheduling conflicts due to their districts’ academic schedules, it has been our observation that teachers have the best experience if they can participate in the program for the full 10 weeks.
+However, we can often be a little flexible with start or end dates if needed to accommodate individual circumstances, provided that the modified schedule also works for your selected research advisor.

 Travel costs for participants coming from out of the area or out of state are covered for participants in the program.
 If participants choose to drive rather than fly, they can be reimbursed for their travel up to the amount of equivalent round-trip airfare.